flynx/object.js/README.md

 # object.js

-_object.js_ provides a set of tools for making and maintaining object constructors and for managing their inheritance relations.
+_object.js_ provides a meta-constructor and a set of tools and utilities to aid in object/instance construction and implementing dynamic data and functionality inheritance within the established JavaScript prototypical object model and interfaces.

 This is an alternative to the ES6 `class` syntax in JavaScript and provides